iceman-sudo24/VA-WEEKLY-LABWORK/VA-W6-LianYu-TryHackMe.md

 - --

 <img width="689" height="229" alt="image" src="https://github.com/user-attachments/assets/e23d5c5f-c099-4d58-b04f-3d1055a03c28" />
-- This time an `/island` directory was found which will be investigated
+- This time an **/island** directory was found which will be investigated for any clues

 - --